-The Company granted 9,303 RSUs and 11,920 PSUs to non-employees during the quarter ended March 31, 2019, and 3,384 RSUs during the year ended December 31, 2018.
-The PSUs granted to non-employee vest over a year subject to same performance criteria as employees.
-The PSUs granted in quarter ended March 31, 2019 vest subject to the recipients continued service and to the achievement of certain operational goals for the Company's 2019 fiscal year which consist of the achievement of revenue targets for international system revenue, implementation of the new ERP system for North America and the achievement of specific product milestones.
+The Company granted 9,303 RSUs and 11,920 PSUs to non-employees during the six months ended June 30, 2019.
+The RSUs granted vest over four years at 25% on each anniversary of the grant date.
+The PSUs vest over a year subject to the same performance criteria as employees.
+The PSUs granted in the three and six months ended June 30, 2019 vest subject to the recipients continued service and to the achievement of certain operational goals for the Company's 2019 fiscal year.